Clarkson-Applied-Data-Science/2024_ia651_Darimireddy_vaduguru/README.md

 ### 1. Region-Based Linear Regression

-Profit prediction models were built separately for each region:
+Cumulative data up until that day were considered for the model Profit prediction models were built separately for each region:
+Model predictions on the training data:
 - **East Region**
   - **MSE:** 0.0985
   - **R^2 Score:** 0.8394